 - Users generally don’t fall for the paid apps

 - You need to outweigh free apps with greater value to attract users

 - Users’ expectations from paid apps are much higher as compared to free apps

-In-app purchases are a more complex monetization method as compared to putting an upfront fee (paid apps). this form of monetization includes offering value-added services for sale like a value-added diet plan for fitness app or a premium feature which is only available to premium users.
+In-app purchases are a more complex monetization method as compared to putting an upfront fee (paid apps). this form of monetization includes offering value-added services for sale like a value-added diet plan for a fitness app or a premium feature that is only available to premium users.
 One important thing to remember here is the fact that before you offer any in-app purchases to users, your app should offer real value to users who don’t like to make purchases for add-ons as well.

 - Since you will be offering free app download, you’ll be able to garner more users to start with

 - Users’ won’t be expecting high of your app because it’s free, to begin with